Table of Contents

 They are then taught a series of exercises by which they can learn to reduce anxiety, and they may also be given an audiotape of these exercises that they can use for regular home practice.
 Relaxation exercises include progressive muscle relaxation (the patient’s muscles are alternatively tensed and then relaxed to achieve a relaxed state), autogenic relaxation (muscle tension is released without the muscles first being tensed) and breathing exercises.

-Learning to relax is a skill and will also include cognitive aspects like ‘a sense of control over difficult situations’.
-Some patients find it very difficult to relax or even find it anxiety provoking because the feeling of ‘letting go of tension’ provokes their fear of ‘being out of control’.
+Learning to relax is a skill and will also include cognitive aspects like ‘a sense of control over difficult situations.’
+Some patients find it very difficult to relax, even anxiety-provoking, because the feeling of ‘letting go of tension’ provokes their fear of ‘being out of control.’

 Exposure is used to reduce avoidance behavior, especially in the treatment of phobias (fears).
-Exposure can be carried out in two ways, in practice (exposing the patient to the anxiety-provoking stimulus in reality) or in imagination (making the patient imagine the anxiety provoking phobic situation).
+Exposure can be carried out in two ways: practice, i.e., exposing the patient to the anxiety-provoking stimulus in reality, or imagination, that is, making the patient imagine the anxiety provoking phobic situation.

 First, a list of anxiety-provoking situations is compiled in a decreasing order of anxiety (a hierarchy).

-The list usually has about 10 items chosen so there is an equal increment of anxiety between the items.
-This aim is sometimes difficult to achieve, in which case the severity of anxiety of certain items may be adjusted by introducing modifying factors.
-For example, the anxiety response to a situation may be less if the person has a trusted companion.
+The list usually has about ten items, chosen so there is an equal increment of anxiety between the items.
+This aim is sometimes difficult to achieve, in which case the severity of the anxiety caused by certain items may be adjusted by introducing modifying factors.
+For example, the anxiety response to a situation may be less potent if the person has a trusted companion nearby.

-Sometimes the anxiety-provoking situations seem so diverse that they cannot form a single hierarchy.
+Sometimes, the anxiety-provoking situations seem so diverse that they cannot form a single hierarchy.
 For example, an agoraphobic patient may fear to visit the hairdresser, going to the cinema and attending a parent-teacher meeting.
-In such cases, a unifying fear should be sought like in this case, the fear of being unable to leave a situation without embarrassment.
+In such cases, a unifying fear should be sought out.
+In the presented example, this would be the fear of being unable to leave a situation without embarrassment.
 When no common theme exists, two hierarchies are constructed.

-Desensitization in imagination is used when exposure to the actual situation is impractical.
-For example, phobia of flying or in post-traumatic stress disorder.
+Desensitization in imagination is used when exposure to the actual situation is impractical, as in, phobia of flying or post-traumatic stress disorder.
 Otherwise, exposure in practice is generally more effective.

-Patients enter situations from ‘the most anxiety-provoking items’ in the hierarchy from the start of treatment and remain in there until the anxiety has diminished.
+Patients enter situations from ‘the most anxiety-provoking items’ in the hierarchy from the beginning of treatment and remain there until the anxiety has diminished.